 The City of Vincent is moving to include special FOGO bins to each household, which will encourage residents to separate food scraps, from other household rubbish and recycling.

 This initiative will mean some changes here at Sacred Heart, because we are a business within the City of Vincent.
-Our green bins, and yellow top recycling bins, will be replaced with large skip bins located in the Carpark area of Mary St drive through, and we will also have a “Containers for Change” bin, that we can all donate to.
+Our green bins, and yellow top recycling bins, have been replaced with large skip bins located in the Carpark area of Mary St drive through, and we will also have a “Containers for Change” bin, that we can all donate to.

 The profits collected from the Containers for Change will be directed to a very worthy Catholic agency, the St Vincent De Paul Society, to assist the less fortunate in our community.